Madaveli

+A map of Gaafu Dhaalu Atoll, with Madaveli near the top part of the map.

 Madaveli (މަޑަވެލި) is one of the inhabited islands of Gaafu Dhaalu Atoll.
 Q1 (island code).

 Geography

 The island is 414.86 km south of the country's capital, Malé.

 Madaveli is the third largest populated island in the Gaafu Dhaalu Atoll.
 Geographically the island of Madaveli sits on the front of a long reef stretching from Madaveli to Faresmaathodaa and can be tracked on foot in low tide.

 History

 While it is unclear as to when people started living in Madaveli, considering the similarity in the dialect spoken in the island Huvadhoo Bas as it is spoken in other islands of the Huvadhu Atoll, it is safe to assume that people started living here as early as civilization in the atoll can be traced.
 Many generations of people living in Madaveli claim inheritance from a number of other islands including Fuvahmulah.
 Royal ancestries can be found in the island, the most notable one being descendants of the Royal Household of Karayya Ganduvaru of Fuvahmulah who usually adopt the suffix "dhee dhee" after their name.
 Other ancesttral families in the island include Mudhin family named after their patriarch who was the local Muaddin and many academics are from this family.